filippopellizzari/EscapeAliensProject/README.md

-README
+# Escape Aliens Project

-Project Name :  cg_27 ("Escape From The Aliens In Outer Space")
+Project Name : "Escape From The Aliens In Outer Space"
 Authors: Filippo Pellizzari, Nicola Saporetti

-Description:
+## Instructions

 To Play in CLI mode:
 1. run class "Server" in package "connection";